openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 ## Routed mode (manual set up)

 Routed mode is a bit more involved than direct or nested mode.
-We need to setup correctly configured intermediary servers.
+We need to set up correctly configured intermediary servers.

-In this example we use preconfigured identities and intermediaries from `tsp-test.org` instead of using the TSP CLI itself for the intermediaries.
+In this example we use preconfigured identities and intermediaries from `teaspoon.world` instead of using the TSP CLI itself for the intermediaries.

 We will use intermediaries `p` and `q` to send a message from `a` to `b`.
 The key material for these can be found in the Rust TSP repository.